Lonnie Wright: Professional careers

-Wright was drafted in the sixth round of the 1966 NBA Draft by the St. Louis Hawks (now the Atlanta Hawks), but did not sign with the team.
-Despite the fact Wright never played football in college, the Dallas Cowboys of the NFL also showed interest.
-He signed with the Denver Broncos of the American Football League on April 16, 1966, playing for the team in 1966 and 1967.
+Wright was drafted in the sixth round of the 1966 NBA draft by the St. Louis Hawks (now the Atlanta Hawks), but did not sign with the team.
+Despite the fact Wright never played football in college, the Dallas Cowboys of the NFL also showed interest in acquiring him.
+He later signed with the Denver Broncos of the American Football League on April 16, 1966, playing for the team in 1966 and 1967.
 As a safety, he intercepted one pass in the 1966 season and four more the following year.
 He caught a single pass in his career, losing two yards on the reception.

 Switching sports, Wright signed with the Denver Rockets (predecessor to the Denver Nuggets) on January 5, 1968, starting play with the Rockets just weeks after the end of the football season.

 A 6-foot 2 inch (1.88 m), 205 pound (93 kg) guard, he played for five seasons in the American Basketball Association, four seasons with the Rockets (1967–1971) and a single season with The Floridians (1971–1972).
 He scored 3,590 points and averaged 10.7 points per game over his career, with the 1968–69 season marking his career bests, scoring 1,130 points and 16.4 points per game, second on the team in both statistics behind Larry Jones.

 While Otto Graham and Bud Grant had done the basketball-football double in the 1940s, only Ron Widby had done it since, through 1999.

 Wright was inducted into the Newark Athletic Hall of Fame in 1988 and into the Colorado State University Sports Hall of Fame the following year.